There are only five living members of the Hitler family. If they have their way, the family bloodline will stop with them.

 As soon as they knew about their Hitler family history, the three boys made a pact.
 None of them would have children and the family line would end with them.
 It also seems that the other Hitler descendants, their cousins in Austria, felt the same way.

-When Heiner’s identity was revealed in 2004, there was a question of whether the descendants would receive royalties from Adolf’s book Mein Kampf.
+When Heiner’s identity was revealed in 2004, there was a question of whether the descendants would receive royalties from Adolf Hitler’s book Mein Kampf.
 All of the living heirs claim they want no part of it.

 “Yes I know the whole story about Hitler’s inheritance,” Peter told Bild am Sonntag, a German newspaper.
 “But I don’t want to have anything to do with it.
 I will not do anything about it.
 I only want to be left alone.”

-The sentiment is one that all five Hitler descendants share.
+The sentiment is one that all five of Adolf Hitler’s descendants share.

 Ironic, yet fitting, that the man who made it his life’s goal to create the perfect bloodline by eliminating the bloodline of others will have his own stamped out so intentionally.

 Enjoyed this article on the Hitler family and their quest to stop the Hitler name?
-Check out the photo of himself that Hitler had banned.
+Check out these living descendants of other famous people you may know.
 Then, read about how the election that allowed Adolf Hitler to rise to power.